sourcegraph/about/handbook/engineering/observability/monitoring.md

 ### Creating Cloud only Grafana dashboards

 While all dashboards required to troubleshoot our product should be shipped to customers, our Cloud deployment might require additional dashboards to the ones we ship to customers, for example:
-- The dashboard is not ready yet to graduate to customers
+- When the additional dashboard is not ready yet to graduate to customers
 - When the additional dashboard applies only to our Cloud deployment

 Dashboards can be deployed to our Cloud deployment by adding them in `json` format to `dashboards/files` in https://github.com/sourcegraph/deploy-sourcegraph-dot-com/.
 To learn more, reference its [documentation](https://github.com/sourcegraph/deploy-sourcegraph-dot-com/tree/feature/release/dashboards)